vectordotdev/vector/rfcs/2021-05-05-7351-framing-and-codecs.md

 ## Rationale

+One often request feature is reading JSON-encoded messages from Kafka.
+Currently, this can only be accomplished by configuring and wiring together two separate components, where with codecs it could be a simple one-line change to the config.

-One prime example where a source's implementation may be reused with a different codec is the `syslog` source (see [#7046](https://github.com/timberio/vector/pull/7046)), or the upcoming `syslog` sink in [#7106](https://github.com/timberio/vector/issues/7106).
+Introducing framing/codecs, a source's implementation may also be reused internally.
+One example would be the `syslog` source (see [#7046](https://github.com/timberio/vector/pull/7046)), or the upcoming `syslog` sink in [#7106](https://github.com/timberio/vector/issues/7106).
 Instead of re-implementing socket-based connection handling, the `syslog` components could